sharkdp/bat/README.md

 If an input file contains color codes or other ANSI escape sequences or control characters, `bat` will have problems performing syntax highlighting and text wrapping, and thus the output can become garbled.

-When displaying such files it is recommended to disable both syntax highlighting and wrapping by passing the `--color=never --wrap=never` options to `bat`.
+If your version of `bat` supports the `--strip-ansi=auto` option, it can be used to remove such sequences before syntax highlighting.
+Alternatively, you may disable both syntax highlighting and wrapping by passing the `--color=never --wrap=never` options to `bat`.

+> [!NOTE]
+> The `auto` option of `--strip-ansi` avoids removing escape sequences when the syntax is plain text.

 ### Terminals & colors